apoorvam1/LeetCode/Concepts/System Design/Scaling/Load Balancer.md

 **What if the load balancer is heavily loaded?**
 - Typically load balancers like HAProxy can handle 20k-60k active sessions per GB of RAM.
 If you run out of RAM, either upgrade it or build another load balancer fronted by a round-robin DNS system.
   - Round robin DNS publicizes multiple IP address for one domain.
 Keeps a cluster of 2 servers with 1 load balancer for each IP.
-This allows horizontal scaling
+This allows horizontal scaling.In its simplest implementation, round-robin DNS works by responding to DNS requests not only with a single potential IP address, but with a list of potential IP addresses corresponding to several servers that host identical services.
+The order in which IP addresses from the list are returned is the basis for the term round robin.
 - Routing or firewall tweaks to spread load to multiple load balancers.
 Have the front router or front firewall spread the incoming connections to several IP addresses

 ![DNS Round Robin](https://github.com/apoorvam1/LeetCode/blob/master/Concepts/System%20Design/Scaling/Screen%20Shot%202020-01-16%20at%2011.54.52%20AM.png)